furzepig/brachistochrone/_posts/writing/2019-11-09-angel_fish.md

   He hoped so.

-\np He hadn't been back to the pond until the spring.
+He hadn't been back to the pond until the spring.
 It seemed like a different place entirely.
 The pond itself was edged with lush green plants and was busy with life.
 Little birds skipped